 No single academic discipline can supply all of the theories, principles, or methods needed to address the varied and complex problems in transportation.
 Recognizing this, the Department of Civil and Environmental Engineering and the School of Urban and Regional Planning participate in the interdisciplinary Transportation Studies Program, through which students in the participating units can earn the Certificate in Transportation Studies along with their graduate degrees.

-The Department of Mechanical and Industrial Engineering also participates in the transportation certificate program, offering courses in human factors and safety issues in transportation, and the Department of Geographical and Sustainability Sciences offers courses in geographic information systems (GIS), location theory, and other related areas.
+The Departments of Industrial and Systems Engineering and Mechanical Engineering also participate in the transportation certificate program, offering courses in human factors and safety issues in transportation, and the Department of Geographical and Sustainability Sciences offers courses in geographic information systems (GIS), location theory, and other related areas.
 The Certificate in Transportation Studies is coordinated by the School of Urban and Regional Planning.